ALU-BSE/web-storage-activity-ggg/README.md

 - Use `JSON.stringify` and `JSON.parse` to store/retrieve a settings object (e.g., `{ theme: "dark", fontSize: 16 }`).

 **Questions:**
 - What happens if local storage exceeds its size limit?
 How would you handle this?

+- When local storage exceeds its limit, new data cannot be saved, and a QuotaExceededError is thrown.
+To handle this, check storage usage before writing, catch errors with a `try-catch` block, clear old or unnecessary data, and consider alternatives like  server-side storage.

 ---